Nice to meet you.

 What I like about Lawmatics:

-• I really appreciate the powerful automation features.
-They save me a lot of time by handling client intake, follow-ups, and document management seamlessly.
-It feels like having an extra team member who works around the clock.
+• G2 reviewers really appreciate the powerful automation features.
+They are said to save a lot of time by handling client intake, follow-ups, and document management seamlessly.

 What G2 users like about Lawmatics: